C3WG/DSMM/docs/README.md

 A ransomware threat group takes control of your cloud environment, steals your root account, and deletes databases.
 Unfortunately for them, they can't do anything to destroy the backups, and so you are back online rapidly after recovering the database in a clean environment.

-#### Infrastructure
+### Infrastructure

-By using microservices, access control to datastores can be made granular to every service.
+By using microservices, access control to datastore's can be made granular to every service.

 1. Use microservices in the environment that is the most managed you can technically use.
 Favor cloud functions over containers, containers over temporary VMs, and temporary VMs over long-lived server VMs.
 2. Leverage service mesh features of managed environments to enforce policy that protects data in transit, such as by enforcing mutual TLS authentication and encryption between all services and data stores.
 3. Instead of using traditional DLP tools to intercept data being exfiltrated, monitor cloud logs for exfiltration and use the service mesh to control egress to the Internet.
 By only allowing the data to be exfiltrated within the cloud environment, such activity will be much easier to detect.

-#### Temporary and Limited Access
+### Temporary and Limited Access

 Support staff often require read access to data, including customer data.